0cjs/8bitdev/src/filesystem.md

 Problems and Potential Design Changes
 -------------------------------------

+We should probably add load address (and perhaps entry point address) tags for binary files, since this idea is common to many systems.

 One thing that's not entirely clear is if clustering of sectors into blocks should be handled by the block device interface, rather than